-Born in the Parisian Banlieue, Creuzet grew up in Martinique and now lives and works in Paris.
-Eluding reductive cultural narratives, Creuzet places his lived experience at the heart of his practice whilst allowing the work to shine a light on collective social realities of the Caribbean diaspora, focusing on the troubled intersection between Caribbean histories and the events of European modernity.
-Creuzet describes his ancestral home, Martinique, as “the heart of my imagination” and the visual and aural languages that collide in his installations migrate and transform through a process of creolisation, entering into a dialogue with the question of emancipation, a spirit of black affirmation and the feeling of the Caribbean dispora as it exists now.
+The second recipient of Camden Art Centre’s Emerging Artist Prize at Frieze, French-Caribbean artist Julien Creuzet (b.
+1986 France) multi-disciplinary practice interweaves poetic, sensory and social forms.
+Born in a Parisian banlieue, Creuzet grew up in Martinique and now lives and works in Paris.
+He places his own lived experience at the heart of his practice whilst allowing the work to shine a light on collective social realities of the Caribbean diaspora, focusing on the troubled intersection between Caribbean histories and the events of European modernity.
+Creuzet describes his ancestral home, Martinique, as “the heart of my imagination” and the visual and aural languages that collide in his installations migrate and transform through a process of creolisation, entering into a dialogue with the question of emancipation, a spirit of black affirmation and the feeling of the Caribbean diaspora as it exists now.

 For this, his first exhibition in a UK institution, Creuzet has filled the gallery with a dense installation incorporating music, video, poetry and sculpture.
 Creuzet’s distinctive sculptural language often repurposes found materials; relics of detritus washed ashore by oceans or the unrelenting progress of history.
 This installation includes a series of new sculptures informed by the insignia on the flags of Caribbean countries which have gained independence after centuries of colonial rule.
 Creuzet invites visitors to navigate an environment filled with words and symbols, colours and textures, drawn from the heritage of different cultures – allowing relationships between disparate elements to be drawn out through the imagination.